joelhellman/tag-into-custom-field/README.md

 ### Installation

-1. Install the app.
+1. Install the app (=download as zip, upload as private app).
-2. Specify which ticket field id you want populated
+2. Specify which ticket field id you want populated.
 3. Optionally change the regex field to control how tags should be matched.

 ### Usage